 - Toggle off the “store submissions” options if you don’t wish to retain certain data

-- Once data is stored, Ninja allows you to access that data so you can export or delete it on request
+- Once data is stored, Ninja allows you to access that data so you can export or delete it

 Ninja Forms are extremely developer friendly, allow you to create highly-creative forms with ease, and they’re even translation friendly for international businesses marketing to consumers in several different languages.